sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

    - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

    - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
-Mandartory if you select the BYOS RHEL OS License type.
-You can leave it blank if you select RHEL OS License type PAYG.
+This is mandatory when selecting BYOS RHEL OS as License Type.
+This should be left blank when selecting RHEL OS License Type PAYG.

-   - **Storage Replication** - Choose the Replication Strategy for your Storage account.
+   - **Storage Replication** - Choose the [Replication Strategy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) for your Storage account.

    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-   - Leave the rest of the parameter values (artifacts and Location) as it is and accept the terms and conditions before clicking on Purchase.
+   - Leave the rest of the parameter values (artifacts and Location) as is, and accept the Terms and Conditions and click on Purchase.

 ## Deployment Time